Torfield and Saxon Mount Academy Trust SEN Report 2023 24

-Torfield (primary) and Saxon Mount (secondary) are schools for pupils with SEN. Many of our pupils have moderate learning difficulties.
+Torfield (primary) and Saxon Mount (secondary) are special academies for pupils with SEN. They are part of the Torfield and Saxon Mount Academy Trust.
+Many of our pupils have moderate learning difficulties.
 A large number of our pupils are autistic or have speech, language and communication difficulties which impact on their learning.
-Some of our pupils have more severe learning difficulties and others may have social, emotional or mental health needs.
+Some of our pupils have more severe learning difficulties and others may have associated social, emotional or mental health needs.
 Often our pupils experience a number of different difficulties, which means that their needs are described as complex.

 All pupils on roll at Torfield / Saxon Mount have an Education and Health Care Plan (EHCP) describing their individual needs.
 The plan is used to ensure the pupil is provided with appropriate support to meet their needs.
 The plan and the provision described in it, is the responsibility of the Local Authority and it is reviewed annually to ensure it continues to both reflect the pupil's needs and support their progress at school.
 The pupil and his or her parents should be fully involved in decisions about their education.
 Children who do not have EHCPs are not eligible for placement at Torfield or Saxon Mount.